|

 - serpentino

-(thin plate of stone, about 10 mm, with a sort of grainy and not
+(thin plate of stone, about 10 mm, with a sort of grainy and

-too dense structure), and - as some people suggest -
+there is - as some people suggest -

 - corian.